lexlexlexdev/lexlexlex-pi-extensions/lexlexlex-permission-gates/SECURITY-REVIEW.md

 ## Status note

-The extension overrides the built-in `bash` tool to add an optional agent-supplied `explanation` parameter, displayed in gate prompts and tool cards.
-It is **advisory only**: commands are never blocked for omitting it.
-Because tool registration is last-write-wins across extensions and other packages may also override `bash`, the gates re-assert ownership on `session_start` and before each agent turn.
+The extension overrides the built-in `bash` tool to add a required agent-supplied `explanation` parameter, displayed in gate prompts and tool cards.
+Risky commands without it are rejected with a retry hint — **but only while gates owns the bash tool schema**.
+If another package strips the field, the requirement is dropped instead of deadlocking every risky command.
+Because tool registration is last-write-wins across extensions, the gates re-assert ownership on `session_start` and before each agent turn.

 ## Threat model